garvinhicking/typo3-core-bugreproduce/README.md

 * `ddev launch` (opens https://typo3-impexp-80617.ddev.site/)
 * You can log into the backend with `admin:TYPO3-core-bugreproduce`

-Now you can to try export/importing the pages.
+You can copy the `assets/` directory to `public/fileadmin/` and then import them to the TYPO3 filelist (via indexing or opening the filelist)